 - An alternative cleanser for you to use, with and without mitts, is the soothing cleanser.
 If you find that after 2 months your skin is not showing improvements, try the soothing cleanser in the AM and PM (using the mitts one of these times) and stop using tea tree scrub (just like in the routine above, and work it in again if needed)

 - If one layer of the serum doesn’t feel like enough (in the PM), apply another layer.
-The key here is to create a protective (breathable) barrier for your skin during the right (especially in the winter since our skin can dry out severely during the night).
+The key here is to create a protective (breathable) barrier for your skin during the night.
+In the winter, especially, since our skin can dry out severely during the night.
 You don’t have to worry about it absorbing completely.
 In fact, if it hasn’t absorbed by the time you go to bed, this is a good thing!
 That means there will be serum for your skin to draw on later on in the night.
 This method combined with the mist will be essential to rehydrating your skin.

 - Try to drink enough (non-dehydrating) liquids during the day.
 This won’t help the top layers of your skin (that’s what the products will do), but it will help the deeper layers of your skin that are working their way to the top.
 To find out how much water (or other non-dehydrating liquids) you should be drinking see this calculator.